 Author-journalist-blogger Leo Adam Biga resides in his hometown of Omaha, Nebraska.
 He writes newspaper-magazine stories about people, their passions, and their magnificent obsessions.
 He's the author of the books "Crossing Bridges: A Priest's Uplifting Life Among the Downtrodden," "Alexander Payne: His Journey in Film" (a compilation of his journalism about the acclaimed filmmaker) "Open Wide" a biography of Mark Manhart.
 Biga co-edited "Memories of the Jewish Midwest: Mom and Pop Grocery Stores."
 His popular blog, Leo Adam Biga's My Inside Stories at leoadambiga.com, is an online gallery of his work.
 The blog feeds into his Facebook page, My Inside Stories, as well as his Twitter, Google, LinkedIn, Tumblr, About.Me and other social media platform pages.

-- How many followers do you get everyday?
-I got 7 in the last week.
-Growing daily with crowdfireapp.com/?r=tw 1 day ago
+- How many followers do you get weekly?
+5 awesome new followers for me!
+Grow with crowdfireapp.com/?r=tw 1 day ago

 My Favorite Tags

 My Favorite Categories